E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ip route 0.0.0.0 0.0.0.0 10.0.0.6
 ```

-The specific route to `192.168.20.0/24` is chosen instead of the default route because it is the longer and more-specific match.
+The specific route to `192.168.20.0/24` is selected instead of the default route because it is the longer and more-specific match.

 ---